EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

   OW ->> OW: Create and store PoA Credential
 ```

-## 7.4 Steps
+### Steps

-1. The Delegating User instructs the Organisation Wallet to authorise another user.
+1. The Delegating User instructs the Organisational Wallet to authorise another user.
 2. The PoA Credential is created and stored in the workspace of the delegatee.

     PoA Credential: